nulib-ds/city-public-value-capitalism/content/3-smart-city.md

 ### *Definitions and Trends of Smart Cities in the World*

-The Organization for Economic Co-operation and Development (OECD) defines "Smart Cities" as \"initiatives or approaches that effectively leverage digitalization to boost citizen's well-being and deliver more efficient, sustainable and inclusive urban services and environments as part of a collaborative, multi-stakeholder process".
+The Organization for Economic Co-operation and Development (OECD) defines "Smart Cities" as \"initiatives or approaches that effectively leverage digitalization to boost citizen's well-being and deliver more efficient, sustainable and inclusive urban services and environments as part of a collaborative, multi-stakeholder process" ({{< q-cite "OECD, 2020" " " "p.8" >}}).
 However, it also states, \"The smart city concept is still in flux and subject to debate.
-Definitions of smart cities vary across OECD countries and institutions according to the geopolitical context and to the specific issues at hand.\"({{< q-cite "OECD, 2020" >}})
+Definitions of smart cities vary across OECD countries and institutions according to the geopolitical context and to the specific issues at hand.\"({{< q-cite "OECD, 2020" " " "p.8" >}})

 In terms of global trends on smart cities, the G20 Global Smart Cities Alliance was established in 2019 with the World Economic Forum as its secretariat ({{< q-cite "G20 Global Smart Cites Alliance WEB site, 2019" >}}; {{< q-cite "The World Economic Forum, 2021" >}}).
 The alliance aims to develop international basic principles and guidelines for cities to use data and digital technologies.
-36 cities from around the world are participating as pioneer cities, and 4 cities from Japan are participating: Maebashi, Kaga, Hamamatsu, and Kakogawa (Fig. 3.1).
+Thirty-six cities from around the world are participating as pioneer cities, and four cities from Japan are participating: Maebashi, Kaga, Hamamatsu, and Kakogawa (Fig. 3.1).

 {{< q-figure id="3.1" >}}